GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   $ jbrowse create USERPATH

 ARGUMENTS
-  USERPATH  Location where jbrowse 2 will be installed
+  USERPATH  Location where JBrowse 2 will be installed

 OPTIONS
   -f, --force  Overwrites existing jbrowse installation if present in path